Bankrupting DoS Attackers: An Estimator with Broad Application

 Hence, the estimation gap on this type of interval is $O(1)$.
-We conclude that for this example input distribution, w.h.p., $\hat{g}$ is an estimator with $\estGap = O(\log g)$.
+We conclude that for this example input distribution, \whp, $\hat{g}$ is an estimator with $\estGap = O(\log g)$. \end{proof}

 {\it Estimating $\lambda$.} A simple way to estimate $\lambda$ is to use job arrival data from a similar day and time.
-To handle possible spikes in usage by (legitimate) clients one may need to analyze data on current jobs, including: packet header information~\cite{carl2006denial}, geographic location of clients~\cite{feng2010kapow}, and sudden changes in traffic rate~\cite{lakhina2004diagnosing}.
+To handle possible spikes in usage by clients, one may need to analyze data on current jobs, including: packet header information~\cite{carl2006denial}, geographic client location~\cite{feng2010kapow}, timing of requests \cite{ChakrabortyMM23}, and spikes in traffic rate~\cite{lakhina2004diagnosing}.